COLLIN COUNTY

 First reported

 Collin County casualty of WWII.
-His name is listed on the monument in Hawaii.
+His name is listed with three other Collin

 EUBANKS, L. J. (HOTSHOT) Farmersville, PFC